COVID-19 — and the accompanying circuit breaker measures to stop its transmission — have thrown a wrench in many couples’ plans to get married.

 Please visit our article on virtual VD/SD to find out more about whether you are eligible for the virtual arrangements and how the processes of the virtual arrangements differ from the usual in-person process.

-Relief for Cancellation of Booking of Wedding Venues
+Relief for Cancellation of Booking of Wedding Venues Due to COVID-19

 In preparation for your wedding, you may have already spent money on paying a deposit for your wedding venue.
 Normally, if you cancel your booking you will lose your deposit.
 However, in light of the COVID-19 (Temporary Measures) Act, you may be able to recover some or all of your deposit.